Rehearsal and Performance Guidelines

 Depth of Stage in "normal" shell setup: 2 pieces, from edge of Pit to back of shell: 40 feet

-Orchestra Pit: Hydraulic elevator pit.
+Orchestra Pit: Hydraulic elevator pit or moving equipment, not individuals.
 Stage floor upstage of proscenium is fully trapped.

 Venue Details